Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 “Leader McCarthy plans to have a conversation with the congresswoman about them,” a McCarthy spokesman said, though he did not elaborate further.

-The GOP leader spent his day in West Palm Beach, Florida, with Trump, formulating a plan for Republicans to take back the House in 2022.
+The GOP leader spent his day in West Palm Beach, Fla., with Trump, formulating a plan for Republicans to take back the House in 2022.
 In a statement after the meeting, Trump’s super PAC Save America issued a warning shot to Republicans who cross him: “President Trump’s popularity has never been stronger than it is today, and his endorsement means more than perhaps any endorsement at any time.”

 McCarthy’s has long struggled with how to address Greene, highlighting the current predicament for House GOP leaders, whose party attracts an increasingly virulent anti-establishment, conspiratorial base.